ShrutiBisht30/Data-Analysis-Retail-data-/README.md

   - Transactions - Transactions of customers <br />
   - Product Heirarchy - Product information (category, subcategory,etc.)

-A comprehensive analysis of the data was conducted, utilizing a range of analytics tools such as merging datasets, visualizing data distributions, performing aggregation and grouping operations, applying filters, and more.
+A comprehensive analysis of the data was conducted to answer critical business questions, utilizing a range of analytics tools such as merging datasets, visualizing data distributions, performing aggregation and grouping operations, applying filters, and more.